bmx-ng/bmx-site/docs/api/intro.md

 The `SDL` modscope can be used as a replacement graphics and system-integration backend for the default modules provided by `BRL`.
 It is optional on the main desktop platforms, but generally required on the other targets (iOS, Android, rpi, NX).
-It a full implementation of SDL in BlitzMax, including SDL's Render and Window subsystems, which can be used directly if preferred.
+It is a full implementation of SDL in BlitzMax, including SDL's Render and Window subsystems, which can be used directly if preferred.